mrtnw/kennissessie-react/README.md

 1. In `speakers.js`, add a `Speaker` per speaker in the group
 1. In `speakers.js`, add a speaker as a prop of `Speaker`
 1. In `speaker.js`, show the speaker name
 1. In `speaker.js`, use a click event to show and hide a detail view where you can see speaker details
+1. In `speaker.test.js`, try to test the `Speaker` component

 1. In the folder about, create an `About` component
 1. In `app.js`, create a new route to `/about`